 - 1. Where the earlier mark possesses a strong reputation or a very strong (inherent) distinctive character, because in such a case it will be both more tempting for the applicant to try to benefit from its value and easier to associate it with the sign applied for.
 Such marks will be recognised in almost any context, exactly because of their outstanding distinctiveness or 'good' or 'special' reputation, in the sense that it reflects an image of excellence, reliability or quality, or some other positive message, which could positively influence the choice of the consumer as regards goods of other producers (12/07/2011, C-324/09, L'Oréal-eBay, EU:C:2011:474, § 44).
 The stronger the distinctive character of the earlier mark, the more likely it is that, when encountering a later identical or similar mark, the relevant public will associate it with that earlier mark (06/07/2012, T-60/10, Royal Shakespeare, EU:T:2012:348, § 27). - 2.
-Where the degree of similarity between the signs at issue is high.
-The more similar the marks are, the more likely it is that the later mark will bring the earlier mark with a reputation to the mind of the relevant public (06/07/2012, T-60/10, Royal Shakespeare, EU:T:2012:348, § 26; 27/11/2008, C-252/07, Intel, EU:C:2008:655, § 44). - 3.
+The more similar the marks are, the more likely the risk of taking unfair advantage. - 3.
 Where there is a special connection between the goods/services, which allows for some of the qualities of the opponent's goods/services to be attributed to those of the applicant.
 This will be particularly so in the case of neighbouring markets, where a 'brand extension' would seem more natural, as in the example of pharmaceuticals and cosmetics; the healing properties of the former may be presumed in the latter when it bears the same mark.
 Similarly, the Court has held that certain drinks (Classes 32 and 33) commercialised as improving sexual performance were linked to the properties of the goods in Class 5 (pharmaceutical and veterinary products and substances) for which the earlier mark, Viagra, was registered (25/01/2012, T-332/10, Viaguara, EU:T:2012:26, § 74).
-Conversely, such a link was not found between credit card services and cosmetics, as it was thought that the image of the former is not transferable to the latter, even though their respective users largely coincide. - 4.
-Where, in view of its special attractiveness and prestige, the earlier mark may be exploited even outside its natural market sector, for example, by licensing or merchandising.
-In this case, if the applicant uses a sign that is identical or similar to the earlier mark for goods for which the latter is already exploited, it will obviously profit from its de facto value in that sector (16/03/2012, R 1074/2011-5, Twitter (fig.) / TWITTER).
+Conversely, such a link was not found between credit card services and cosmetics, as it was thought that the image of the former is not transferable to the latter, even though their respective users largely coincide.